TYPO3 WCAG *cancelled application* - replaced with joint one Accessibility working group

 It is better to raise awareness by writing documentation like an accessibility handbook, best practices for themes and extension frontend output.
 Especially extension authors are not aware of WCAG or even better WAI-ARIA, which I'm missing in this budget application.

 The same goes for the "TYPO3 Accessibility Package", which I've put to related to this budget application.
 These two teams should sit together and form an Accessibility Workgroup.

-RE: TYPO3 WCAG - Added by Peter Proell about 4 years ago
+RE: TYPO3 WCAG - Added by Peter Proell over 4 years ago

 I like the feedback from Patrick very much.